Overleaf for Publishers - Case Studies and Testimonials

 Find out how publishers and journals are successfully using Overleaf

-With over eight million users around the world from over 3,600 different institutions, Overleaf is the most popular LaTeX-based writing and collaboration platform for students and researchers alike.
+With over nine million users around the world from over 3,600 different institutions, Overleaf is the most popular LaTeX-based writing and collaboration platform for students and researchers alike.

 Overleaf works with publishers across a range of different disciplines and in a range of different ways, depending on the specific needs of the journal and editorial teams.
 Take a look at the different products and services we offer to journals and publishers, or read through the selection of case studies below.